marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

   The :gcc-attr:`unavailable` attribute can also be used for variables and types (see :ref:`variable-attributes`, see :ref:`type-attributes`.)

-.. index:: error function attribute

-.. index:: warning function attribute
+.. index:: error function attribute, warning function attribute

 .. gcc-attr:: error ("message"), warning ("message")